jigx-com/jigx-docs-examples/docs/Datasource/sqlite.md

 ### Joining tables

 Often you want to use data in your solution but the data is stored in different tables.
 Use a SQLite query to join the data from tables and extract the exact information you want to use.
 When joining two tables there must be the same identifier in both tables.
-In the example below both tables has a `$.date` column.&#x20;
+In the example below both tables has a `$.date` column.
 ***Result***: The  result of the example below is
 date: 5
-finished\_date: 5.11&#x20;
+finished\_date: 5.11

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem